Walter Faxon

-Walter Faxon (February 4, 1848 – August 10, 1920) was an American ornithologist and carcinologist.
-He was born at Jamaica Plain, Massachusetts, where he grew up.
-He received three degrees from Harvard University.
-One of his greater ornithological achievements was demonstration that Brewster's warbler is a hybrid.
+Walter Faxon (February 4, 1848 – August 10, 1920) was an American ornithologist and carcinologist who worked at the Museum of Comparative Zoology at Harvard University.

+Life and career

+Faxon was born in Jamaica Plain, Massachusetts, where he grew up as one of seven children of Elisha and Hannah Faxon.
+His older brothers, Charles Edward Faxon and Edwin Faxon, became botanists, and Charles worked at the Arnold Arboretum.

+Walter received his undergraduate and doctoral degrees from Harvard University: his A.B. in 1871, S.B. in 1872, and Sc.D. in 1878.
+He worked as curator of the invertebrates department at Harvard's Museum of Comparative Zoology from 1874 until his death in 1920.
+Concurrently, he served as an instructor and professor of zoology at Harvard from 1872 to 1886 and as assistant in charge of molluscs and crustacea from 1886.

+As an ornithologist, Faxon demonstrated that Brewster's warbler is a hybrid.
 He spent many years researching and classifying many American crayfish, including the genera Astacus, Orconectes, and Procambarus, and contributed to at least 20 different scientific papers.
+In 1883, he was elected a Fellow of the American Academy of Arts and Sciences.
+He also collected numerous materials belonging to ornithologist Alexander Wilson, donating them to the Museum of Comparative Zoology.

 Following a 2017 review, carried out by Oxford University, the former Faxonius subgenus of Orconectes was raised to a full genus as the subgenera were not monophyletic.
 The genus Faxonella is similarly named to honour Faxon.